Metro Deaf School

 Metro Deaf School (MDS) is a birth–12+ free charter school in St. Paul, Minnesota that serves Deaf, Hard of Hearing, and DeafBlind students throughout the Twin Cities.
-It's mission is to promote academic excellence and social wellbeing for Deaf, DeafBlind and Hard-of-Hearing students using an ASL/English bilingual approach.
+Its mission is to promote academic excellence and social wellbeing for Deaf, DeafBlind and Hard-of-Hearing students using an ASL/English bilingual approach.

 History

 In 1992 the school was established as Minnesota began allowing charter schools.
-It was the second charter school to open in Minnesota and it was the first ever charter school in that state which catered to a disability.
+It was the second charter school to open in Minnesota and it was the first-ever charter school in that state which catered to a disability.
 The Forest Lake School District initially chartered MDS.
 Previously the only public option catering to deaf children was the state-operated boarding school Minnesota State Academy for the Deaf (MSAD) in Faribault; Minneapolis area deaf parents wanted a closer option so they would not have to travel to MSAD.

 The school began classes in September 1993; initially it was a K–8 school.